ihorbokov/graphql_2_rest/README.md

 # GraphQL to REST
-A simple way to convert GraphQL queries to REST.
+A simple way to convert GraphQL queries to REST in order to use any HTTP client for performing a request.

 ## Usage
 There are 2 main things for working with `graphql_2_rest` library: `GraphQLQueryModel` and `GraphQLQueryBuilder`.

 1. `GraphQLQueryModel` is responsible for putting arguments in GraphQL query.
-For example, if you have next query:
+For example, if you have a query:
 ```dart
 const query = '''query {
   user(first_name: %arg, age: %arg) {